Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: Abstract

 \section{Abstract}

 Efforts to scale-up quantum computation have reached a point where the principal limiting factor is not the number of qubits, but the entangling gate infidelity.
-However, a highly detailed system characterization required to understand the underlying errors is an arduous process and impractical with increasing chip size.
+However, the highly detailed system characterization required to understand the underlying error sources is an arduous process and impractical with increasing chip size.
 Open-loop optimal control techniques allow for the improvement of gates but are limited by the models they are based on.
-To rectify the situation, we provide a new integrated open-source tool-set for Control, Calibration and Characterization (\CCC), capable of open-loop pulse optimization, model-free calibration, model fitting and refinement.
+To rectify the situation, we provide an integrated open-source tool-set for Control, Calibration and Characterization (\CCC), capable of open-loop pulse optimization, model-free calibration, model fitting and refinement.
 We present a methodology to combine these tools to find a quantitatively accurate system model, high-fidelity gates and an approximate error budget, all based on a high-performance, feature-rich simulator.
-We illustrate our methods using fixed-frequency superconducting qubits for which we learn model parameters to an accuracy of $<1\%$ and derive a coherence limited cross-resonance (CR) gate that achieves $99.6\%$ fidelity without need for calibration.
+We illustrate our methods using simulated fixed-frequency superconducting qubits for which we learn model parameters with less than $1\%$ error and derive a coherence limited cross-resonance (CR) gate that achieves $99.6\%$ fidelity without need for calibration.